yyhh-org/site/content/how-much-can-a-clojure-developer-do-alone.md

 As someone who has published papers in human motor controls, I can assure you this simplification makes a huge difference in ergonomics.
 It reduces the cost of using a REPL significantly, to the extent, I would venture to estimate that half of the potential productivity gains (if any) of the Lisp family of languages come from using the REPL this way.

 Psychologically, using REPL this way improves the [flow](https://en.wikipedia.org/wiki/Flow_(psychology)), the complete immersion in one's activity without interruption.
-No wonder [Clojure programmers is found to the happiest](https://www.computerworld.com/article/2693998/clojure-developers-are-the-happiest-developers.html): a mental state of flow improves well-being and life satisfaction.
+No wonder [Clojure programmers are found to the happiest](https://www.computerworld.com/article/2693998/clojure-developers-are-the-happiest-developers.html): a mental state of flow improves well-being and life satisfaction.

 Please, do yourself a favor, go learn and practice the skills of REPL-driven programming in Clojure.
 There are many [videos](https://www.google.com/search?q=repl+driven+programming+video) that show how it is done.